 Easy and Flavorful Coconut Shrimp Curry made in the Pressure Cooker in just 20 minutes.
 This is the simple Indian shrimp curry made with ginger, garlic, onions, and tomatoes along with flavorful spices and finished with coconut milk.
 Pair this curry with rice for a perfect experience.
 Gluten-free, Paleo, and Low carb!

-This is one of those easiest curries to make when you want to impress someone and have less time to cook.
-The second reason also makes it a perfect dish to cook on a weekday in just 20 minutes.
+This is one of the easiest Indian shrimp recipes to make when you want to impress someone and have less time to cook.
+The second reason also makes it a perfect dish for a weekday in just 20 minutes.

 Are you ready for this delicious Shrimp Curry?
 Let’s get started!

 Shrimp: Use tail-on, peeled, and deveined jumbo or extra-large shrimp.
 Make sure you use raw shrimp.
 I used frozen.